 What Diseases Have Been Linked to PFAS Chemicals?

-Birth defects, ulcerative colitis, thyroid disease and several types of cancer, including lymphoma, leukemia, liver cancer, kidney cancer, testicular cancer, and multiple myeloma, have all been linked to PFAS exposure.
+Ulcerative colitis, thyroid disease, and several types of cancer, including lymphoma, leukemia, liver cancer, kidney cancer, testicular cancer, and multiple myeloma, have all been linked to PFAS exposure.

 What You Can Do

 If you suspect you or a loved one developed cancer or another disease as a result of drinking or otherwise being exposed to contaminated water, fill out the form on this page.
 Attorneys working with ClassAction.org are offering free consultations to those who lived on military bases to help these individuals determine whether they can take legal action.

 A lawsuit could provide money for medical expenses, lost wages, loss of life’s enjoyment, physical pain and suffering, mental anguish and more.

 If you lived on a military base and developed cancer, thyroid disease or another health problem, it’s possible that your condition may have been caused by toxic chemicals in your drinking water.

 Residents and servicemembers are now taking action for the harm they suffered, so read on for more about the link between military bases and water contamination, as well as what’s involved in filing a lawsuit.